 Viana do Castelo is one of the most beautiful cities in Northern Portugal.
-Her participation in Portugal's maritime discoveries and, later, in cod fishing, is a clear indication of the city's traditional connection to the sea.
-Viana is rich in its palaces with heraldic coats of arms, churches and monasteries, fountains and water columns, which represent a historical and architectural heritage to be explored.
+Its participation in Portugal's maritime discoveries and later in the cod fishery vividly testifies to the city's traditional connection to the sea.
+Viana is rich in palaces with heraldic coats of arms, churches and monasteries, fountains and waterworks, representing a historical and architectural heritage to be explored.

 This morning you can start with a great breakfast at Pastelaria Fina.
 Visitors recommend all varieties of tea, here you will be offered it for absolutely any taste!

 Previously, thousands of worshippers with eye diseases used to go to a small wooden chapel on this spot.
 Today this place is visited not only by believers, but also by connoisseurs of architecture and world cultural heritage.
 The Church of Santa Lucia is located on the site of the hill of the same name, which offers stunning views of the city.
 In 1927, National Geographic magazine called this species the third most beautiful in the world.

 You can take the funicular down from the church.
 From here you can see even more of the city's details, as well as lunch nearby.
 The 650-metre long funicular overcomes the 160-metre difference in six to seven-minute drive.
 The funicular was recently upgraded.